-- Humming, vibrating, crackling, knocking, or sizzling noise from freezer, refrigerator, or wine storage
+- Humming, vibrating, singing, crackling, knocking, or sizzling noise from freezer, refrigerator, or Wine Storage

 - Is humming, vibration, or grinding a normal operating sound?

 - Is it safe to operate the unit if humming?

 - Buzzing noise stops when drawer or door is opened or knocking noise stops after a door or drawer is closed

 - How to determine which fan motor is causing noise

 - Fan blade or fan motor not working properly

 - Ice build-up on the fan inside the freezer

 These steps assume a standard refrigerator and freezer combination unit.

 - Adjust troubleshooting accordingly for all refrigerator, all freezer, or Wine Storage units.

 - Freezers go through normal defrost cycles, and moisture on or near a defrost heater can cause a sizzling or crackling noise.